Key Insights:

 Here's what we know - PwC is a survivor.
 In the midst of the globalization of audit, growing cross-border complexity, international regulatory shakeups and threats to the core business, PwC has consistently returned to its core.
 With each challenge, the firm grows stronger.

-Now, the firm is at the top of its game – and has big plans in the consulting space.
-Whether you’re planning to interview at PwC or just want the lay of the land, check out one of the coolest business stories consulting has to offer.
+Now, the firm is at the top of its game - and has big plans in the consulting space.
+PwC was named a 2026 Top Ranked Consulting Firm by Management Consulted.
+Whether you're planning to interview at PwC or just want the lay of the land, check out one of the coolest business stories consulting has to offer.

 Enjoy!